nikolaplejic/corenlp-example-clj/README.md

 ## License

 CoreNLP is distributed under GPL v2+.
-This example follows its licencing and is:
+This example follows its licensing and is:

 Distributed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) (v2 or later).